Paraguayan War: Course of the war

-Paraguay took the initiative during the first phase of the war, launching the Mato Grosso Campaign by invading the Brazilian province of Mato Grosso on 14 December 1864, followed by an invasion of the Rio Grande do Sul province in the south in early 1865 and the Argentine Corrientes Province.
+Paraguay took the initiative during the first phase of the war, launching the Mato Grosso Campaign by invading the Brazilian province of Mato Grosso on 14 December 1864, followed by an invasion of the Rio Grande do Sul province in the south in early 1865 and the Argentine Corrientes.

 Two separate Paraguayan forces invaded Mato Grosso simultaneously.
-An expedition of 3,248 troops, commanded by Col. Vicente Barrios, was transported by a naval squadron under the command of Capitán de Fragata Pedro Ignacio Meza up the Paraguay River to the town of Concepcion.
-There they attacked the Nova Coimbra fort on 27 December 1864.
-The Brazilian garrison of 154 men resisted for three days, under the command of Lt.
-Col. Hermenegildo Portocarrero (later Baron of Fort Coimbra).
+An expedition of 3,248 troops, commanded by Vicente Barrios, was transported by a naval squadron under the command of frigate captain Pedro Ignacio Meza up the Paraguay River to the town of Concepción.
+There they attacked the New Coimbra Fort on 27 December 1864.
+The Brazilian garrison of 154 men resisted for three days, under the command of Hermenegildo Portocarrero (later Baron of Fort Coimbra).
 When their munitions were exhausted, the defenders abandoned the fort and withdrew up the river towards Corumbá on board the gunship Anhambaí.
 After occupying the fort, the Paraguayans advanced further north, taking the cities of Albuquerque, Tage and Corumbá in January 1865.

 Solano López then sent a detachment to attack the military frontier post of Dourados.
-On 29 December 1864, this detachment, led by Maj.
-Martín Urbieta, encountered tough resistance from Lt.
-Antônio João Ribeiro and his 16 men, who were all eventually killed.
-The Paraguayans continued to Nioaque and Miranda, defeating the troops of Col. José Dias da Silva.
-Coxim was taken in April 1865.
-The second Paraguayan column, formed from some of the 4,650 men led by Col. Francisco Isidoro Resquín at Concepcion, penetrated into Mato Grosso with 1500 troops.
+On 29 December 1864, this detachment, led by Martín Urbieta, encountered tough resistance from Antônio João Ribeiro and his 16 men, who were all eventually killed.
+The Paraguayans continued to Nioaque and Miranda, defeating the troops of José Dias da Silva.
+The city of Coxim was taken in April 1865.
+The second Paraguayan column, formed from some of the 4,650 men led by Francisco Isidoro Resquín at Concepción, penetrated into Mato Grosso with 1,500 troops.

 Despite these victories, the Paraguayan forces did not continue to Cuiabá, the capital of the province, where Augusto Leverger had fortified the camp of Melgaço.
 Their main objective was the capture of the gold and diamond mines, disrupting the flow of these materials into Brazil until 1869.

 Brazil sent an expedition to fight the invaders in Mato Grosso.
-A column of 2,780 men led by Col. Manuel Pedro Drago left Uberaba in Minas Gerais in April 1865 and arrived at Coxim in December, after a difficult march of more than 2000 km through four provinces.
+A column of 2,780 men led by Manuel Pedro Drago left Uberaba in Minas Gerais in April 1865 and arrived at Coxim in December, after a difficult march of more than 2000 km through four provinces.
 However, Paraguay had already abandoned Coxim by December.
-Drago arrived at Miranda in September 1866, and Paraguayans had left once again.
-Col. Carlos de Morais Camisão assumed command of the column in January 1867—now with only 1,680 men—and decided to invade Paraguayan territory, which he penetrated as far as Laguna where Paraguayan cavalry forced the expedition to retreat.
+Drago arrived at Miranda in September 1866, and the Paraguayans had left once again.
+Colonel Carlos de Morais Camisão assumed command of the column in January 1867—now with only 1,680 men—and decided to invade Paraguayan territory, which he penetrated as far as Laguna where Paraguayan cavalry forced the expedition to retreat.

 Despite the efforts of Camisão's troops and the resistance in the region, which succeeded in liberating Corumbá in June 1867, a large portion of Mato Grosso remained under Paraguayan control.
 The Brazilians withdrew from the area in April 1868, moving their troops to the main theatre of operations, in the south of Paraguay.